-Right #1 Each participant has the right to be treated with respect and to protection from discrimination.
+You have the right to be treated with respect.

-Each participant has the right to be treated with dignity and respect, to have his/her care kept private, and to get compassionate, considerate care, respectful care from all PACE employees and contractors at all times and under all circumstances.
+You have the right to be treated with dignity and respect at all times, to have all your care kept private and confidential, and to get compassionate, considerate care.
+You have the right: